ctb/titus-blog/src/2017-pof-software-archivability.rst

-  And, third, while there is definitely a crowd of folk who like to reimplement everything themselves, there is every likelihood that their code is wronger and/or buggier than widely usd community software; Gael Varoquaux makes this point very well in his blog post, `Software for reproducible science
+  And, third, while there is definitely a crowd of folk who like to reimplement everything themselves, there is every likelihood that their code is wronger and/or buggier than widely used community software; Gael Varoquaux makes this point very well in his blog post, `Software for reproducible science
   <http://gael-varoquaux.info/programming/software-for-reproducible-science-lets-not-have-a-misunderstanding.html>`__.